MicrosoftDocs/bot-docs/articles/what-is-new.md

 Bot Framework Composer is a visual authoring canvas for developers and multi-disciplinary teams to build bots.
 It is an open source conversational application based on the Microsoft Bot Framework SDK.
 Within Composer, you will find everything you need to build a sophisticated conversational experience:

 * A visual editing canvas for conversation flow.
-* In context editing for language understanding.
+* In-context editing for language understanding.
-* Tools to train and manage Language Understanding (LUIS) and QnA components.
+* Tools to train and manage language understanding (such as LUIS and QnA Maker) components.
 * Powerful language generation and templating systems.
-* A ready-to-use bot runtime executable.
+* A ready-to-use bot run-time executable.

 [1]:https://github.com/Microsoft/botbuilder-dotnet/#packages
 [2]:https://github.com/Microsoft/botbuilder-js#packages